rdubois-crypto/ASYLUM-Card-Game/README.md

 ## Disclaimer

 ASYLUM has been developped as a fun game.
 It is the property of their sole developpers and shall not be printed or reproduced without its creators authorization.
- The game is not intended to be commercialized.

 ## Bibliography
 Droit Français et satire: